Adult Education & Vocational Services

 - Warehousing (Shipping/Receiving) – Individuals learn all functions of warehouse operations including shipping, receiving, forklift operations, and data entry.
 Skills include OSHA regulations, record keeping, communication, and upkeep.

-Non-certified Vocational programs offered at select facilities are:
+Non-certified CTE programs offered at select facilities are:

 College Degree Programs